iainelder/sceptre-dev-notes/dev-notes/update-asg-hook.md

 Things I still don't know:

 * How does Sceptre map the `!hook_name` in a stack config to a hook implementation?
+(Maybe has something to do with pyproject.toml, but how does it work at runtime?)
 * Are there any tests that parse YAML files?
-(Ask maintainers about the integration tests.)
 * How do I run the integration tests?

+Proposal:

+* add another mapping to pyproject.toml to support the documented name
+* deprecate the old name
+* really remove it in the next major version